 the costs that can be expected to be incurred.

-The Investment Committee recognises, however, that in selecting advisors it needs to balance the benefits of a wide market search against the need to develop and implement strategy without alerting other market participants to its plans.
+The Finance, Audit and Investment Committee recognises, however, that in selecting advisors it needs to balance the benefits of a wide market search against the need to develop and implement strategy without alerting other market participants to its plans.
 Particular emphasis will be placed on objectively selecting advisors whose business models and approach are highly aligned with the NEAS’s interests and who are willing to assist the Fund to build on its internal competency in the relevant specialist area.

 Appointment of Investment Adviser

-The Investment Committee may appoint an Investment Manager to, amongst other things, invest and manage Fund as its agent.
+The Finance, Audit and Investment Committee may appoint an Investment Manager to, amongst other things, invest and manage Fund as its agent.
 In such an event, the organisation shall enter into an agreement with the Investment Manager directing the Investment Manager to manage the Fund according to this Policy.

 The Investment Manager should: